-Remember, it is up to you to follow the instructions and procedures provided.
-By handling these materials properly, you will minimize the risk of accidents to yourselves and the environment I have read this document.
-I am aware of the proper safe handling procedures and agree to follow them.

-Signed: Name Date Course number/section
+Remember, it is up to you to follow the instructions and By handling these materials properly, you will minimize yourselves and the environment.
+I have read this document.
+I am aware of the proper sa ife handling procedures a nd agree to follow them.
+Signed: Name Date Course number/section class schedule subject to change